Taezn/creator-notes-html-renderer/README.md

 2. **Allowlist sanitizer** — Tags, attributes, and URL protocols are all allowlisted.
 Unknown or dangerous tags are stripped (not escaped).
 Attributes are filtered individually.
 URLs are validated against a protocol allowlist.
 CSS inside `<style>` tags and `style=""` attributes gets its own sanitization pass.

 3. **Sandboxed iframe** — The rendered output goes into `<iframe sandbox="">` with **no sandbox flags** — no scripts, no forms, no same-origin access, no popups, no top-navigation.
-Even if something slips past the sanitizer, the iframe's sandbox prevents it from executing scripts, navigating away, or accessing the parent page.
+Even if something slips past the sanitizer, the iframe's sandbox should prevent it from executing scripts, navigating away, or accessing the parent page.

 ## Architecture